CSU-JPG/Chart2Code/README.md

 * [2025.10.22] We release our paper in [arxiv](https://arxiv.org/abs/2510.17932).

-## ❤ Acknowledgement
-- Special thanks to Henry Hengyuan Zhao for serving as the Project Leader of this paper.

-- We are grateful to Lijian Wu and Ziyuan Zhen for their hard work in data annotation and baseline testing.

-- We also extend our appreciation to Mao Dongxing, Yifei Tao, Lijian Wu, and Wan Yang for their contributions to this work.

 ## 🎓 BibTeX

 If you find ChartCode useful, please cite using this BibTeX: